mmazzarolo/pinboard-api-proxy/README.md

 <br />

-For whatever reason the [Pinboard API](https://pinboard.in/howto/#api) doesn't have CORS enabled — so you can't make API calls directly from the browser (for context, [here's an old thread on the subject](https://groups.google.com/g/pinboard-dev/c/RtyJC1Gm67E/m/OvkhoWovnRYJ)).
+For whatever reason, the [Pinboard API](https://pinboard.in/howto/#api) doesn't have CORS enabled — so you can't make API calls directly from the browser (for context, [here's an old thread on the subject](https://groups.google.com/g/pinboard-dev/c/RtyJC1Gm67E/m/OvkhoWovnRYJ)).

 This tiny Vercel serverless function acts as a proxy to the Pinboard API allowing requests from all origins.